BAME is an acronym which stands for Black, Asian and Minority Ethnic, and is generally defined as all ethnic groups except White ethnic groups.

-It is important to recognise that disabled people are a very diverse group of individuals, with differing needs, and no experience of being disabled is the same.
+It is important to recognise that disabled people are a very diverse group of individuals, with differing needs, and no two experiences of being disabled are the same.
 Not all disabilities are visible or permanent.
-Where appropriate, Queen Mary will take an individual and tailored approach to supporting our disabled community see our disability pages for more information.
+Where appropriate, Queen Mary will take an individual and tailored approach to supporting our disabled community; see our disability pages for more information.

-Managers should be aware of the additional challenges that disabled staff may be experiencing during this time and ensure they are supportive and sensitive when discussing staff members risk assessments, ensuring these conversations are led by the individual and their needs.
+Managers should be aware of the additional challenges that disabled staff may be experiencing during this time and ensure they are supportive and sensitive when discussing a staff member’s risk assessments, ensuring these conversations are led by the individual and their needs.

-There are some underlying health issues (e.g. some cancers, diabetes, asthma, heart disease, lung conditions, chronic kidney and liver diseases etc.) which may increase the risk of possible infection and death.
+There are some underlying health issues (e.g. some cancers, diabetes, asthma, heart disease, lung conditions, chronic kidney and liver diseases etc.) which may increase the risk of possible infection and death due to Covid-19.

 Experiences of mental health conditions can also pose further challenges for many staff during this pandemic.
 Please see the section below on mental health.